 Diarrhea is in fact not a disease in itself.
 It is a symptom.
-It may be caused by any infection in the gastrointestinal tract transmitted through contaminated food and water or dietary factors such as faulty food preferences and specific allergies or even emotional factors such as stress and anxiety.
+It may be caused by an infection in the gastrointestinal tract transmitted through contaminated food and water or dietary factors such as faulty food preferences and specific allergies or even emotional factors such as stress and anxiety.
 The digestive system gets weakened due to dehydration in summer.
 This leads to low digestive power.
 This is further weakened by vitiation of doshas and dhatus due to high environmental temperature.
-Hence, following diets, that increase power of digestion and strengthen the digestive system would be beneficial to prevent and combat diarrhea during summers.
+Hence, following diets, that increase the power of digestion and strengthen the digestive system would be beneficial to prevent and combat diarrhoea during summers.

-Acute Diarrhea is characterized by sudden onset and frequent passage of watery and unformed stools, usually accompanied with other symptoms such as abdominal pain, cramps, weakness, and at times, vomiting and fever.
+Acute Diarrhea is characterized by sudden onset and frequent passage of watery and unformed stools, usually accompanied by other symptoms such as abdominal pain, cramps, weakness, and at times, vomiting and fever.
 This episode may last for 24 to 48 hours and because of the danger of dehydration, replacement of water, and electrolyte attains prime importance.
-However, try to keep the fiber intake to a minimum (1 to 2 grams per day) to give rest to the intestines.
+However, try to keep the fibre intake to a minimum (1 to 2 grams per day) to give rest to the intestines.
 The ideal source of cereals in the diet should be rice, semolina, boiled potatoes and pasta.
 Intake of fats should also be restricted as they might not get digested properly due to the intestine’s increased motility.

-Tips to combat diarrhea
+Tips to Combat diarrhoea

 Moreover, These guidelines should be followed:

 - Do not eat solid foods.

 - Avoid eating left-overs and stale food during summers to prevent upsetting your stomach.